dkauf42/bayota/README.md

 - `scipy` is required
 - may need to run `conda install -c conda-forge pynumero_libraries` for ASL library

-# 🐛 Troubleshooting or debugging
+# 🐛 Debugging or troubleshooting

 * Use `--log_level=DEBUG` to output the most verbose logging messages.